OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm start
     ```

 2. Follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.
-Make sure that you're signed in to Outlook with a user that's a member of the same Office 365 organization as the Office 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
+Make sure that you're signed in to Outlook with a user that's a member of the same Microsoft 365 organization as the Microsoft 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
 Doing so establishes the appropriate conditions for SSO to succeed.

 3. In Outlook, compose a new message.